Do You Know How Students Really Feel About Applying to Grad School?

 The facilitated discussions focused on the challenges students faced when applying to graduate school, how they decided which, and how many, programs to apply to, and their reaction to the prospect of a centralized application process, shedding light on what matters most to applicants.
 The team’s mission was to explore if, and how, a centralized application service can increase access to graduate education by simplifying the application process.

 Multiple themes emerged through the discussions.
 Students reported that the graduate application process caused high levels of stress, particularly stemming from confusing instructions that vary per program and institution as well as the difficulty of finding accurate information on institution websites.
-Their reactions to a quick demo of the GradCAS platform revealed that they recommend a streamlined, singular application for the graduate education.
+Their reactions to seeing the GradCAS platform revealed that they recommend a streamlined, singular application for the graduate education.
 Several participants explicitly stated that they would have applied to more programs if they had access to a centralized application service.
 When given the opportunity to share advice to GEM leaders, participants had an overwhelming message: streamline and communicate to make the process more accessible to students.

 Future directions for this project will examine the experience of graduate students once they enroll.
 After all, matriculation is not the singular goal—the true goal is student success.